lab42open-team/deco/README.md

 Scanning expedition reports, research articles and books has been well underway.
 [Biodiversity Heritage Library](https://www.biodiversitylibrary.org) contains many such publications which in some cases have been OCRed using the [ABBYY FineReader tool](https://about.biodiversitylibrary.org/ufaqs/what-is-optical-character-recognition-ocr-and-how-does-bhl-use-it/).
 When that is case of a PDF file it is possible to extract the text directly.
 The command-line tool that has this functionality is `ghostscript` and the basic command is `gs`.

 ```
-gs -sDEVICE=txtwrite -o output.txt input.pdf
+gs -sDEVICE=txtwrite -o output.txt legacy-literature.pdf
 ```
-With the above command the text from the input.pdf file is extracted and saved into output.txt making ready for following tools.
+With the above command the text from the legacy-literature.pdf file is extracted and saved into output.txt making ready for following tools.

 ### Scanned PDF without OCR

 In cases that the PDF file is a collection of scanned images it is necessary to perform OCR.
-Single page PNG
+In this workflow we choose the tesseract OCR engine which is open source and active in development.
+Tesseract doesn't handle PDF files so we have to transform the PDF into multiple PNG files.
+To do this we use the ImageMagick tool and the command `convert`.

 ```
-convert -density 400 legacy-literature.pdf -quality 100 tool-testing-template.png
+convert -density 400 legacy-literature.pdf -quality 100 legacy-literature.png
 ```

-## OCR
-To scan tables use [PyTesseract](https://fazlurnu.com/2020/06/23/text-extraction-from-a-table-image-using-pytesseract-and-opencv/)
+The option `density` refers to the pixels of the image and `quality 100` is set to make sure that 100% of the quality is maintained upon transformation.

 ```
 for f in *.png; do tesseract -l eng $f ${f%".png"}; done